os-autoinst/scripts/README.md

 `openqa-label-known-issues-and-investigate-hook` recognizes the following environment variables:
-* `notification_address` - If set, unknown issues will be sent to this address unless a job group has an address configured
+* `notification_address` - If set, unreviewed issues will be sent to this address unless a job group has an address configured
 * `from_email` - The From address for notification emails
 * `force_result` - If set to `1` tickets in the [tracker openqa-force-result](https://progress.opensuse.org/projects/openqav3/issues?query_id=700) can override job results